-An employee benefit program offered by many employers.
-EAPs are intended to help employees deal with personal issues that affect their job performance, health, and well-being.
-EAPs generally include short-term counseling and referral services for employees and their household members
+Offered by many employers, EAPs are intended to help employees deal with personal issues that affect their job performance, health, and well-being.
+They generally include short-term counseling and referral services for employees and their household members.

 FAMILY CAREGIVER